iambharath-ashok/Java-8-Features/Java 8 HandsOn.md

 ## Stream API

-	-	Sequence of elements
+-	Sequence of Elements
 -	Source
-	-	Aggregate operations
+-	Aggregate Operations

 1. Stream Operations

 	1. Pipelining
 	2. Internal Iteration

 	Transactions

 		-	filter  <- Stream<Transaction>

 			-	filter elements based on the stream

 		-	sort  <- Stream<Transaction>
 		-	map  <- Stream<Integer>

 			-	map() method extract the elements and transform it from one form to another form

 		-	collect	<-	List<Integer>
 2. Stream vs Collections

 	-	Collections is Data Structure for storing the data
 	-	Stream is for performing computations

 3. Stream Operations: Exploiting Streams to Process Data

 	-	filter, sorted, map which can be connected together to form a pipeline
 	-	collect which closes the pipeline and return the result

 4. Filtering - There are several operations that can be used to filter elements from a stream:

 	-	filter(Predicate): Takes a predicate (java.util.function.Predicate) as an argument and returns a stream including all elements that match the given predicate
 	-	distinct: Returns a stream with unique elements (according to the implementation of equals for a stream element)
 	-	limit(n): Returns a stream that is no longer than the given size n
 	-	skip(n): Returns a stream with the first n number of elements discarded

 5. Finding and matching

 	-	anyMatch, allMatch and noneMatch
 	-	findFirst, findAny - returns Optional

 6. Optional<T> is java.util.Optional is a container class to represent the existence or absence of value

 	-	Optional has several methods to verify the existence of value

 7. Mapping

 	-	map method takes Function FunctionalInterface as an argument
 	-	takes each element at a time and transform it to another form or new element

 8. Numeric Streams

 	-	Java 8 has added 3 new primitive specialized interface to tackle the issue - IntStream, DoubleStream, LongStream
 	-	Common methods to convert a stream to specialized version are mapToInt, mapToDouble, mapToLong
 	-	These methods return specialized stream instead of Stream<T>
 	-	mapping to Integer Stream

 		transactions.stream
 			.mapToInt(Transaction::getValue)
 			.sum()

 	-	Numeric Range using NumericStreams

 		-	range and rangeClosed

 		IntStream i = IntStream.rangeClosed(10,20)
 						.filter(i -> i%5==0)

 9. Building Stream

 	-	We can create a stream from file or collection, array or even numbers
 	-	Stream.of and Arrays.stream() can be used to build the stream out of array

 ----------------------------------------------------------------------------------------

 # Contents

-	1. Comparator
+#### 1. Comparator
-	2.	forEach
+#### 2.	  forEach
-	3.	filter
+#### 3.	  filter
-	4.	collect
+#### 4.	  collect
-	5.	findAny or orElse
+#### 5.	  findAny or orElse
-	6. Collectors.groupingBy
+#### 6. Collectors.groupingBy
-	7.	convert Stream to List
+#### 7.	  convert Stream to List
-	8. Array to Stream
+#### 8. Array to Stream
-	9. Stream is already Operated upon and Supplier
+#### 9. Stream is already Operated upon and Supplier
-	10. Sort a Map
+#### 10. Sort a Map
-	11. List to Map
+#### 11. List to Map
-	12. Filter a Map
+#### 12. Filter a Map
-	13.	 flatMap
+#### 13.	  flatMap
-	14.	 convert Map to List
+#### 14.	  convert Map to List
-	15. Optional in Depth
+#### 15. Optional in Depth
-	16. String Joiner
+#### 16. String Joiner
-	17. Stream File Reader
+#### 17. Stream File Reader
-	18. Join Arrays
+#### 18. Join Arrays
-	19. String to Char Array
+#### 19. String to Char Array
-	20. Covert Primitive Primitive array to List
+#### 20. Covert Primitive Primitive array to List

 ----------------------------------------------------------------------------------------

 ## 1. Comparator to sort the List Custom Objects

 - 	List is a Data Structure
 -	Custom Objects with few fields

-		Sorting Techniques
+### Sorting Techniques

 - Before Java 8
 	-	Collections.sort(ListImpl, ComparatorImpl)
 - Java 8
 	-	Collections.sort(ListImpl, Lambda Expres of CompImpl);
 	-	Java 8 has added sort method on List Interface
 	-	We can call sort(CompIml) on List Impl
 	-	Can pass Lambda Expr to ListImpl.sort((T1,T2) -> T1.compareTo(T2))
 	-	list.sort(Comparator.comparingLong())| list.sort(Comparator.comparingDouble())| list.sort(Comparator.comparingInt())

 	-	list.sort() and list.stream().sorted()

 		-	sort() and sorted() method is a utility to sort the elements of Collection
 		-	sort() and sorted() takes Comparator as an argument
 		-	We can pass either impl of Comparator Interface or Lambda Expression of Comparator interface
 		-	We can make use of Comparator interface methods like comparingDouble, comparingInt, comparingLong methods
 		-	comparingDouble, comparingInt, comparingLong methods is Primitive specialized functions that takes primitive functional interface impl as an argument

 			@FunctionalInterface
 			public interface ToIntFunction<T> {

 				int applyAsInt(T value);
 			}

 			@FunctionalInterface
 			public interface ToDoubleFunction<T> {

 				double applyAsDouble(T value);
 			}

 			@FunctionalInterface
 			public interface ToLongFunction<T> {

 				long applyAsLong(T value);
 			}